ibonnet/majorstudio1/Lab01/README.md

 The paragraph should include: Title of the visualization; What are questions that you want to explore with this visualization?; Which quantitative dataset is used?; What are the properties of the data set?
 How many data points, what's the quality of the data etc?; Which visualization method is used and why?

 ### Hand-drawn sketch
-My first idea was to focus
+My first idea was to focus on the data from the Goal 16 in which I would use a map to illustrate the different levels of insecurity and fear of walking in the streets around the world.
 <img src="https://github.com/ibonnet/majorstudio1/blob/ec7c450b9235ed1a61b0f7ee5a15523ce72007fb/images-1B/1B-Concept%20and%20sketches.jpg" height="400">

 ## 1C – Design Mockup and First Prototype